-If we have an old PC we don't use, or that doesn't work, we can transfer Windows to a new PC, and have a legitimate Windows installation without buying a new license.
+If we have an old PC we don't use, or that doesn't work anymore, we might be able to transfer Windows to a new PC and have a legitimate Windows installation without buying a new license.
 Of course, as is the case with Microsoft, it's more complicated to transfer Windows than it should be.

 If however we had a preinstalled OEM Windows license - that might have come with an old laptop, and we want to use it for a new custom desktop - Internet activation won't work.
 We need to activate by telephone to transfer Windows successfully.